Samanyudu: Plot

-As it is inescapable Bhagawan Raj embarks on the tasks and acts according to Chandra.
-But unexpectedly, he gains great acclaim which slowly reforms him.
-Moreover, his daughter Bindu is an ailed heart patient who has to panic to her father nears him.
-Meanwhile, Bhagawan Raj recognizes Patnaik as a traitor by his handler and slays him.
-Plus, he is aware of Chandra & Vandana’s love affair.
-So, he plots to slaughter Chandra by Lingam Goud which fails as Chandra obtains proof anti to him also.
-Wherefore, he makes him a puppet and engages with Vandana.
-Subsequently, Bhagawan Raj deputes a wicked cop Commissioner Kalyan who warns him to give up the proofs.
+As it is inescapable, Bhagawan Raj embarks on the tasks and acts according to Chandra.
+But unexpectedly, he gains great acclaim, which slowly reforms him.
+Moreover, his daughter Bindu is an ailed heart patient who has to panic when her father nears him.
+Meanwhile, Bhagawan Raj recognizes Patnaik as a traitor to his handler and slays him.
+Plus, he is aware of Chandra & Vandana's love affair.
+So, Bhagawan Raj plots to slaughter Chandra by Lingam Goud, which fails as Chandra also obtains proof against him.
+Therefore, he makes him a puppet and engages with Vandana.
+Subsequently, Bhagawan Raj deputes a wicked cop, Commissioner Kalyan, who warns him to give up the proofs.
 Then, Chandra decides to uncover the diabolic shade of Bhagawan Raj and assigns Abhi & Das to do the job.

-As a flabbergast, Chandra’s team’s impostor is unveiled as Aparna.
-Since she avenges Chandrashekar who is responsible for her family’s death through his paper, hence, she has mingled with Bhagawan Raj to execute her aim of destroying Addam.
-Aparna kills Das and attains one of the proofs but Abhi succeeds in getting another.
+As a flabbergast, Aparna unveils as Chandra's team's impostor.
+Since she avenges Chandrashekar, who is responsible for her family's death, through his paper, she has mingled with Bhagawan Raj to execute her aim of destroying Addam.
+Aparna kills Das and attains one of the proofs, but Abhi succeeds in getting another.
 Thus, Chandra starts printing.
-At the same time, Bindu becomes terminally ill which recoups with the blessings and prayers of the public.
+At the same time, Bindu becomes terminally ill, which recoups with the blessings and prayers of the public.
 The incident molds Bhagawan Raj into a complete man.
-However, he discovers that Chandra going to break his true face.
-Forthwith, he rushes therein, be startled he shoots Aparna and rescues Chandra.
+However, he discovers that Chandra is going to break his true face.
+Forthwith, he rushes therein, and startled, he shoots and kill Aparna and rescues Chandra.
 At last, after soul-searching, Bhagawan Raj proclaims that he felt real happiness by serving people and attempts suicide.
 Chandra bars him and orders his men to stop printing.
-Finally, the movie ends with Chandra stating Every Common Man wants a Leader like him.
+Finally, the movie ends with Chandra stating, Every Common Man wants a Leader like him.